Cayenne Pepper Health Benefits

 If you suspect a serious disease always consult your doctor.
 It is never a good idea to treat diseases on your own account.

-In Mexico cayenne pepper is very popular and they even have cayenne flavored ice cream!
+In Mexico this spice is very popular and they even have cayenne flavored ice cream!

 The most common use of cayenne peppers is in sauces.
 You can easily make your own homemade secret cayenne sauce recipe if you like to experiment.